 It’s also worth finding the 1896 Ford Quadricycle, one of the few remaining Henry Ford vehicle experiments.
 His aim, to build a vehicle that didn’t require horses.

 If you have ever wondered what it’d be like to live in a house that eternally makes you feel dizzy, look no further.
 Designed by Buckminster Fuller in the 1920s, this house was meant to fix all problems with housing.
 The Dymaxion House was affordable, easy to move and had plenty of space for two bedrooms, a bathroom, kitchen and lounge room.
 The entire house is in a dome so to get from one room to another you have to walk in a circle hence the dizziness.
 As amazing as it looks, I’m glad this never took off and only one family ever lived in one.
 Today, this is the only prototype that exists.

 I have included a few more images below and you can find the details in the captions.

 Other Notable Things

 The one thing that impresses me the most about this museum is the mold-a-rama machines dotted around near some of the most significant objects.
 Basically, you pay the machine a small fee and it shoots hot plastic into a mould of the selected object creating a small replica for you to take home.
 I honestly love this idea so much.
-We got Rosa Parks bus and Kennedy’s Lincoln.
-I was tempted to get the Wiener Mobile, but, showed great restraint.
+We got a Rosa Parks bus and Kennedy’s Lincoln.
+I was tempted to get the Wiener Mobile, but showed great restraint.